SEND Legislative Requirements

 For more information on the DAF including eligibility criteria, how to claim and the DAF application form please see downloads below.

 Physio/Occupational Therapists are able to apply to the Local Authority for high cost equipment in order to support the inclusion of a disabled child into a childcare setting.
-To be eligible to apply, the child must be accessing early education funded provision at the childcare setting or accessing provision to enable their parents to work or access training.
+To be eligible to apply, the child must be accessing early education funded provision at the childcare setting.